 After completing the Senior MEMS curriculum, Participants will understand the principles of emergency management including the National Response Framework, National Incident Management System and Incident Command System, have completed the FEMA EMI ISP Professional Development Series, and have knowledge necessary to act as a supervisor/manager within an incident response.

-After completing the Senior course of study Students will then be able to move to the next level of training the Master MEMS.
+After completing the Senior course of study students may move to the Master MEMS.